wtah/aws-cdk-sagemaker-custom-container/README.md

 - AWS CDK
 - Docker
 - An AWS account and credentials configured with the necessary permissions to deploy resources for SageMaker, ECR (Elastic Container Registry), and other required services.
+- Node.js (tested with 18.X) and npm
+- Python 3.8 or later

 ## Getting Started